react-navigation/react-navigation.github.io/versioned_docs/version-8.x/stack-navigator.md

 - `navigation` - The navigation object for the current screen.
 - `route` - The route object for the current screen.
 - `options` - The options for the current screen
-- `progress` Animated nodes representing the progress of the animation.
+- `progress` - Animated nodes representing the progress of the animation.
+- `inverted` - Direction multiplier for the transition. `-1` when inverted, `1` otherwise.
 - `back` - Options for the back button, contains an object with a `title` property to use for back button label.
 - `styleInterpolator` - Function which returns interpolated styles for various elements in the header.